Rhinoplasty – Nose Surgery

 Before Your Procedure

-During your consultation with Dr. Capek, you will have a chance to discuss your cosmetic goals.
+During your consultation with Dr. Capek, you will also have a chance to discuss your cosmetic reasons for considering rhinoplasty surgery.
 It is important you are specific in explaining your ideal nose shape and size so that Dr. Capek can determine if your goals are realistic and can be achieved.
-Once Dr. Capek understands your desired changes and examines the anatomy of your nose, she will propose a surgical plan to address your concerns.
-In some cases, minor alterations to your nose can be made with non-surgical dermal filler injections.
+Once Dr. Capek understands your desired changes and examines the anatomy of your nose, she will propose a surgical plan to address your concerns using either open rhinoplasty or closed rhinoplasty techniques.
+In some cases, minor alterations to your nose can be made with dermal fillers (a non-surgical procedure sometimes called liquid rhinoplasty).

-Rhinoplasty is generally performed under either general anesthesia or local anesthesia with sedation, so you are completely comfortable throughout the procedure.
-There are two main techniques for a rhinoplasty, including an open and closed approach.
+Dr. Capek performs rhinoplasty using either general anesthesia or local anesthesia with intravenous sedation, so you are completely comfortable throughout the procedure.
+There are two main techniques for nose reshaping, including an open and closed approach.

-Open Rhinoplasty: During an open rhinoplasty, incisions are created inside your nose, connecting across the underside of the nose between the nostrils.
-This technique allows for full visualization for all the nasal structures and is excellent for significant alterations in the tip shape, as well as the nasal septum and nasal dorsum (where you may have a bump).
+During an open rhinoplasty, incisions are created inside your nose, connecting across the underside of the nose between the nostrils.
+The open rhinoplasty technique allows for full visualization of all the nasal tissues and is excellent for significant alterations in the tip shape, as well as the nasal septum and nasal dorsum (where you may have a bump).
 The tiny area where the external incision is made usually heals extremely well and is nearly invisible in most patients.

-Closed Rhinoplasty: For a closed rhinoplasty the incisions are made inside the nose, so they are completely invisible and hidden after surgery.
+For a closed rhinoplasty, the incisions are made inside the nose, so they are completely invisible and hidden after surgery.
 This technique permits more limited contouring of nasal cartilage in the tip but has the advantage of eliminating the small visible scar at the base of the nose.

 After numbing the area, Dr. Capek will create the incisions based on the selected technique to access the cartilage and bones that form the nose.
-She will then add or remove cartilage or bone, and adjust the structure based on your desired changes.
+She will then add or remove bone and cartilage, and adjust the structure based on your desired shape.
 The size of your nose can be reduced or increased, and the nose may be lengthened or shortened.
-Grafts may be utilized to remodel the tip of your nose, uplifting it or making it longer, thinner, or shorter.
-Depending on your expected outcome, Dr. Capek will perform your rhinoplasty so you are left with a nose that works in harmony with your other facial features.
+Cartilage grafts may be utilized to remodel the nose tip, uplifting it or making it longer, thinner, or shorter.
+A nasal hump can also be reduced by adjusting the nasal bones and cartilage.
+Depending on your expected outcome, Dr. Capek will perform your rhinoplasty and create facial balance so you are left with a nose that works in harmony with your other facial features.

 After Your Procedure

-Immediately following your surgery, you can usually expect to wear a nasal splint over your nose to support the newly structured shape.
+Immediately following your surgery, you can usually expect to wear a nasal splint over your new nose to support the newly structured shape.
 It will protect your nose from accidental bumps throughout the day or while you sleep.
 An internal splint or packing may also be placed, particularly if you are having functional surgery such as a septoplasty.
-You can also expect some swelling, bruising and discomfort around the nose after surgery.
+You can also expect some swelling, bruising, and discomfort around the nose after surgery.
 Dr. Capek will recommend remedies to help reduce pain and swelling, such as a cold compress or pain medication.
+Make sure to sleep with your head elevated in order to reduce swelling.

-After about a week, the nasal splint and internal splints or packing (if used) will be removed.
+After about a week, the metal splint and internal splints or packing (if used) will be removed.
 Most of your facial swelling and bruising will subside within two to three weeks.
-Although you can return to most regular activities within a few days, strenuous activities should be avoided for at least 2 weeks and potential contact sports for 6-8 weeks or until cleared by Dr. Capek.
+Although you can return to most regular activities within a few days, strenuous activities should be avoided for at least 2 weeks, and potential contact sports for 6-8 weeks or until cleared by Dr. Capek.
+This will ensure that you retain your nasal function, especially if you underwent rhinoplasty for a deviated septum.

-Although you will appreciate some changes in the shape of your nose right away, the final shape takes about a year to be fully visible.
-Rhinoplasty surgery is somewhat unique in this respect, because swelling in the nasal tip in particular takes many months to completely resolve.
+Although you will appreciate some changes in the shape of your nose right away, the final shape takes up to a year to be fully visible.
+Rhinoplasty surgery is a somewhat unique plastic surgery procedure in this respect because swelling in the nasal tip in particular takes many months to completely resolve.
 Also, your nasal shape changes subtly as the internal healing in your tissues occurs.

 It is critical to follow Dr. Capek’s aftercare instructions to ensure a proper recovery.
 She will inform you of any signs of complications and the normal symptoms you will experience.
 It is important to remember that every patient heals differently, and follow-up appointments will be necessary to oversee your recovery period.
 The results of your rhinoplasty are permanent, so it is important to have clear cosmetic and medical goals when planning the procedure.